adslbarxatov/VectorImageGenerator/README.md

 ## About

 This tool allows you to generate vector image (SVG or EMF) using script file with adjustable parameters of curves, axes and text labels.
-This application is the side product of Geomag data drawer project
+This application is the side product of Geomag data drawer project.

 For more info save example file from the utility and open it as text